Supersymmetry Breaking with Fields, Strings and Branes: Supersymmetry Breaking with a Finite \

-As $r \to 0$, the volume of the internal torus shrinks to zero and the scale factor of the spacetime coordinates blows up, while conversely as $r \to \infty$ the volume of the internal torus blows up while the scale factor of the spacetime coordinates shrinks to zero.
+As $r \to 0$, the volume of the internal torus shrinks to zero and the scale factor of the spacetime coordinates diverges, while conversely as $r \to \infty$ the volume of the internal torus diverges while the scale factor of the spacetime coordinates shrinks to zero.
 Both limits are thus delicate within supergravity although, as we shall see in Section~\ref{sec:killingspinors}, this limiting form of the vacuum preserves half of the supersymmetries of ten--dimensional Minkowski space.